kanmeugne/kanmeugne.github.io/_posts/dev/2020-10-04-2d-grid-obstacles.md

 ---
 layout: page-fullwidth
 subheadline: "Modeling and Simulation"
-title:  "2D-Grid model with obstacles for simulation"
+title:  "2D-Grid with obstacles in Simulation"
 teaser: "In a previous article, I shared a C++ code for grid manipulation.
 I presented an architecture that could be easily extended to include different type of controls and views.
 In this post, I am showing how easy it is to add obstacle and to keep track of them in the model."
 tags:
     - sfml